 Easy: Soak about two cups of dry beans overnight.
 Drain and rinse several times.
 Cover with water about 2” above beans.
 Add pinch of baking soda to help soften beans.
 Cook until tender.

-In a heavy pan, melt a knob of butter and 1/3 cup or more of olive oil.
+In a heavy pan, melt a knob of butter (optional) and 1/3 cup or more of olive oil.
 Add generous sprig of fresh rosemary.
 Cook for 5 minutes.
 Add coarsely chopped fresh garlic to taste (I used several cloves).
 Add drained beans.
 Stir to coat.

 Add chopped fresh tomatoes (use several varieties of garden-fresh tomatoes for best, most complex flavor).